-Lion’s Mane (Hericium Erinaceus) is an edible mushroom that grows on hardwoods, and it is most commonly found on the trunks of dying oak, walnut, birch, and maple trees.
-All pretty random places, if we’re being honest.
+Lion’s Mane (Hericium Erinaceus) is an edible mushroom that grows on hardwoods.
+It’s most commonly found on the trunks of dying oak, walnut, birch, and maple trees.

 Now, that may not sound very appetizing.
 But hear us out.
 These furry, white mushrooms are loaded with health benefits.